valtech-sd/rule-harvester/README.md

 function `outputResult({ facts, error, errorGroup })` where facts are the output modified facts after all rules have been processed.

+#### Core Outputs

+Rule Harvester includes a number of generic outputs that are useful in various use cases.
+These are referred to as Core Outputs.
+More will be added over time.

+The following Core Outputs are available:

+- CoreOutputAmqp - Allows for the publishing of the result of a rules engine pass into an AMQP broker.
+When a rules pass `result` is received by this output, the output looks for an amqpPublishAction object.
+If found, it publishes to an Exchange following the details in that object, including being able to set a routing key and other AMQP publish options.
+See the example **example-amqp-output.js** for detailed usage.

+The Rule Harvester maintainers expect to continually be adding to Core Outputs.
+Because of that, rather than trying to explain each of the outputs here, you are invited to check out the ./examples/ directory of this repo.
+Each core output is covered in an example.

 ### Closures

 Closures are functions that can be called from within a rule.
 All closures need to be defined by the calling system.